 |Strengthen cells, tissues, organs, and more

 |Allows cells to communicate with each other

 |Move and change the shape of cells to help us move

 Does protein give you energy?

 Our primary source of energy comes from carbohydrates and fats.
 In cases where our bodies are not getting enough energy from nutrients and stored fats, protein is used as an energy alternative.

 Also, excess proteins get converted and stored as fat for future energy use.

 How Much Protein Do You Need Per Day?

 There’s no one right answer.
-Different people have different body composition, health goals, and level of physical activity.
+Different people have different body compositions, health goals, and levels of physical activity.
 Even after taking all this into account, you’ll end up with a starting number, which is just a guideline.

 The table below shows the amount of protein (g/kg) you need depending on your current weight, health goals, and lifestyle.